Sponsorships

 Guides

 Warkworth Guiding involves girls from ages 5 to 15.
-They meet weekly in 4 different age units.
-They are a big help during the Donnybrook.
+They meet weekly in four different age units.
+They are a big help during the Donnybrook and during the Maple Syrup Festival.

 Minor Hockey

-We help this large organization by defraying part of the cost of registration for the children.
+We help this large organization by defraying part of the cost of registration for the children as well as the cost of jerseys.

 Minor Soccer